 Or you could just go online and buy reprints from Gwandaland Comics, which has taken to reproducing numerous public domain comics.
 It's a slick business model, what with no copyright laws to consider.
-It's also a blessing for collectors and historians.
-They can obtain the comics they want at prices they can afford (usually around \$20).
 Many of these comics revolve around journalists.
 That's because, once upon a time, journalists were not the enemy of the people.
-They were the people's champion. comfortable.
+They were the people's champion.
+Cleveland teenagers Jerry Siegel and Joe Shuster created Superman, the template for all the comic book superheroes that would follow, as newspaper reporter in 1938 for a reason.
+Crusading journalists from the Progressive Era of the early 20th century comfortable.